Getting ready for Christmas. If those words fill you with a sense of panic, you’re not alone!

 Do your big food shop online

 If you don’t already shop for your groceries online, now’s the time to consider doing it.
 You can definitely save a considerable chunk of time here; I’ve spent hours in the supermarket doing the main Christmas food shop in the past!
+Doing the big shop online is also a good way to stick to your Christmas budget and stop wasting money on food.

 Keep an eye on the dates when delivery slots are released, and book yours as soon as you can.
 Once this is done, you can add to your order whenever it’s convenient for you.